 Have you eaten any beets lately?
-I can’t stand them, but research shows that a chemical named after them, betaine (pronounced beet’-uh-een) may be an effective way to gain muscle mass while simultaneously losing fat, making it one of the few chemicals to offer both of these desired diet benefits.
+I don’t care for them, but research shows that a chemical named after them, betaine (pronounced beet’-uh-een) may be an effective way to gain muscle mass, while simultaneously losing fat, making it one of the few chemicals that may offer both of these desired diet benefits.

 Betaine is also known as trimethylglycine (TMG).
-While I am not going to get too into the science of methyl donation, just know that as a “methyl donor”, betaine may have a variety of benefits, including improving mental function and having liver health benefits.
+While I am not going to get too into the science of methyl donation, just know that as a “methyl donor”, betaine may have a variety of health benefits, including improving mental function and having liver health benefits.

 A number of studies have concluded that betaine supplementation boosts strength and power (see, for example: Journal of the International Society of Sports Nutrition, July 2010) .

 However, the most exciting research was performed at the College of Springfield in Massachusetts (full study link).

 Researchers had a group of males weight-train for six weeks.
 One group took 1.25 grams of betaine twice a day, and the control group (also weight training) supplemented with a placebo.
 The researchers reported in a 2013 issue of the same journal I referenced above that the subjects taking betaine increased muscle mass by four pounds and arm size by ten percent (!), while decreasing body fat by seven percent.
 The placebo group experienced no increase in muscle mass/arm size and no body fat loss.